-While many aspects of the customization do not require root access, “rooting” your phone provides far more possibilities, especially with third-party Android launchers.
+While many customization aspects do not require root access, “rooting” your phone provides far more possibilities, especially with third-party Android launchers.

-While many of these can also be achieved through the acquisition of a custom ROM, you can alter your device significantly to your liking if you can obtain administrative customization privileges.
+While many of these can also be achieved through acquiring a custom ROM, you can alter your device significantly to your liking if you can obtain administrative customization privileges.

 Many aspects of an Android device are automated, but the number of things that can be automated goes up as root access permissions are achieved.

 An application that permits a great deal of automation is called Tasker.
 It is basically a comprehensive list arrayed in a chronological arrangement of tasks to be performed in a sequence that you arrange.

 With root access, the number of tasks that can be included on Tasker’s automation list becomes quite high, allowing for a ton of customized automation to be performed on the device.

 But beware of ill-reputed automation apps.
 A nefarious or questionable app with this much power can do some serious damage to your device and could render it entirely unusable.